zhongpingDong12/lip2Speech/README.md

 # Lip2Speech
 Generate intelligent speech from lip Gabor features

-### Abstract
+## Abstract
-In this study, we developed two advanced speech reconstruction systems based on the fast and lightweight Gabor extraction method: **GaborPic2Speech** and **GaborFea2Speech**.
+In this study, we proposed two advanced speech reconstruction systems based on the fast and lightweight Gabor extraction method: **GaborPic2Speech** and **GaborFea2Speech**.

 Our GaborPic2Speech system is an end-to-end neural network.
 It applied Gabor filter technology filtered out irrelevant facial and lip information, and use the most relevant lip pixels as visual input data.
 Compared to baseline Lip2AudSpec system, which used 7 layers CNN to learn the entire face image, GaborPic2Speech reduced the size of the input data, simplifies the model structure, and improves the accuracy to a certain extent.